jonathangjertsen/zig-examples/OBSERVATIONS.md

 * In threads.zig, when calculating the next thread ID, it would be convenient with a static variable (either associated with the struct or from inside the init() function, like static in C).
 Can that be done?
 * Can I create a struct within a function?
 It fails when it tries to refer to its own type ("undeclared identifier").
 * Can I iterate over an enum?
+* Why does FixedBufferAllocator run out of memory when I expect it not to?